Oleg Kryzhanovsky

 Oleg Leonidovich Kryzhanovsky (28 May 1918, Ekaterinburg – 15 June 1997) was a Soviet entomologist who specialised in Coleoptera especially Carabidae and Histeridae.

 Kryzhanovsky published more than 250 scientific works including 6 monographs (for list see External Link).
 He described 135 new species of beetles.

+Kryzhanovskiana olegi (Kataev et al., 2019), an extinct species of ground beetle from the Cretaceous Burmese amber, is named after Kryzhanovsky.